S-A-F-T-Organization/DataManagement/docs/DataDictionary.md

 | to_int                | INTEGER   | Number of factors of 10 to get a security's price to an integer + 2       | securities_info      |

 ## Historical Prices
+These are all of the tables we currently offer for tracking historical prices across various securities and in different schemas.
+This inlcudes our OHLCV security and options prices, along with our mbp and trade quotes schemas.
+The primary differences between the mbp and trades quotes schemas is that the trade schema is perfect when only dealing with top of book data (the best bids and asks) and tracking every trade made.
 ### OHLCV Tables

 | Field Name            | Data Type | Definition                                                                 | Table                          |